Algebraization of rigid analytic varieties and formal schemes via perfect complexes: Main theorem

-\begin{proposition} Let $\F{X}$ be proper formal scheme, such that $\F{X}^{rig}$ is smooth and proper.
-Then $\F{X}$ is algebraizable if and only if $\F{X}^{rig}$ is algebraizable. \end{proposition} \begin{proof} If $\F{X}$ is algebraizable, using the properness of $\F{X}$ it is easy to see that $F{X}^{rig}$ is algebraizable.
-For the other direction we use \Cref{thm: main} to deduce that there is a smooth and proper algebraic variety $Y$ over $\Spec(k)$ such that $Y^{an}=\F{X}^{rig}$.
-Now using \Cref{lemma: extension of formal model} we can find a proper scheme over $\m{O}_{k}$, $W$, such that $\widehat{W}$ is a formal model for $\F{X}^{rig}$.
-Now we have two formal models for $\F{X}^{rig}$, they induces the following zig-zag of formal schemes:
+\begin{proposition} Let $\F{X}$ be a proper formal scheme such that $\F{X}^{\rig}$ is smooth and algebraizable.
+Then $\F{X}$ is algebraizable. \end{proposition} \begin{proof} By \Cref{thm: main}, there exists a smooth and proper algebraic space $Y$ over $\Spec(k)$ such that $Y^{\mathrm{an}} \simeq \F{X}^{\rig}$.
+Using \Cref{lemma: extension of formal model}, we can find a proper algebraic space $W$ over $\m{O}_{k}$ such that $\widehat{W}$ is a formal model for $\F{X}^{\rig}$.
+We now possess two formal models for $\F{X}^{\rig}$.
+By \cite[Theorem 4.1]{Bosch1993}, there exists another formal scheme $\tilde{Y}$ fitting into a zig-zag of formal schemes:

-where we can suppose both map to be formal blow-up.
-Since $Y\to \widehat{W}$ is a formal blow-up we can deduce, by \cite[3.1]{fmp} that $Y$ is algebraic.
-Now since $Y$ is algebraic applying \cite[3.2]{fmp} we see that also $\F{X}$ must be algebraic. \end{proof}
+where we may assume both maps are formal blow-ups.
+Since the map $\tilde{Y}\to \widehat{W}$ is a formal blow-up and $W$ is algebraic, we deduce by \cite[Theorem 3.1]{fmp} that $\tilde{Y}$ is also algebraic.
+Finally, since $\tilde{Y}$ is algebraic, applying \cite[Theorem 3.2]{fmp} allows us to conclude that $\F{X}$ must be algebraic as well. \end{proof}